 The following information is to be used in the case that the assignment is updated with clarifications or corrections.

-Create an upstream remote so you can pull in the updates: git remote add upstream http://ares-mat17.cs.uleth.ca/gitlab/cpsc2720/Geometry/asn2 This command creates a link to the assignment repository.
+Create an upstream remote so you can pull in the updates: git remote add upstream http://ares-mat17.cs.uleth.ca/gitlab/cpsc2720/Geometry/asn2.git This command creates a link to the assignment repository.
 You will not have permissions to push to it, so you will get an error if you try.

 To get updates from the assignment repository, you can pull them into your local repository. git pull upstream master